Peasants to Puddles

 Although Alexander had a troubled start in life and was perhaps a bit of a rogue, there was clearly a lot more to him than that.
 By all accounts he was a likeable guy and Mary Kate must have fallen for him.
 He did do right by her at least by marrying her and had he survived the war he may well have returned to her.
-And of course he did enlist (twice) and ultimately fought and died for his country.
+And of course he did enlist (three times) and ultimately fought and died for his country.
 So like all the other soldiers who died in WW1, he deserves to be remembered with respect.

-If anyone can add to Alexander/Arthur's story, please feel free to e-mail me at: email@example.com
+With one real name and 4 aliases, I can't help wondering whether there is still more to find out about Alexander - perhaps even more pseudonyms?
+If anyone can add to Alexander/Arthur's story, please feel free to e-mail me at: firstname.lastname@example.org